urso-run/urso/README.md

 Urso is a hardened CLI for provisioning and maintaining GitHub Actions runners on macOS hosts.
 It can operate in two modes:

 1. **Local / Free Mode** – You provide a `config.yaml` plus GitHub registration/removal tokens and Urso reconciles runners accordingly.
-2. **Licensed / Managed Mode** – The machine is registered with `https://urso.run`, credentials are cached locally, and Urso continuously pulls runner definitions and tokens from the API.
+2. **Managed / Cloud Mode** – The machine is registered with `https://urso.run`, credentials are cached locally, and Urso continuously pulls runner definitions and tokens from the API.

 > **Platform scope:** macOS (darwin) is the only supported operating system.
 All tooling, release artifacts, and service management are optimized for launchd.
 Linux/Windows support is explicitly out of scope.